JuniorIsAJitterbug/vhs-decode-docs/docs/LTO-Linear-Open-Tape-Guide.md

+---
-# Linear Open Tape Master Guide
+title: Linear Open Tape Master Guide
+---

 This a guide tossed together during a crisis adoption of the LTO5 tape format, starting during June 2023 going over the efforts to deploy LTO archival on Windows 10, Linux Mint & Windows Server 2016, archiving software found, consuming guides, collecting scripts and developing workflows to help others in the process.